23 Stylish Couple Looks for Every Kind of Plan

 Cobalt blazer over black trousers with slate gray knit and black jeans, city dinner sidewalk mood (option 2)

-A cobalt blazer gives one outfit the spark while slate gray keeps the other grounded and handsome.
-This works for a reservation where jeans are allowed but sloppy is not invited.
+One outfit uses a cobalt blazer for a nice pop of color while the slate grey option keeps things grounded and handsome.
+This works for a reservation where jeans are allowed, but sloppy is not invited.
 It solves the dreaded vague dress code because both people look intentional without feeling stiff.
-Add black loafers, heeled boots, and a small structured bag.
+Add black loafers, heeled boots and a small structured bag.

 3. Plum Suit and Silver Skirt for Cocktail Hour